calleboketoft/co-quick-start-guides/angular2-module-for-publishing.md

 ## TypeScript watcher using Gulp

-The command `tsc -p src -w` has been working extremely slow for me so I decided to use gulp for the watcher instead.
+The command `tsc -w` has been working extremely slow for me so I decided to use gulp for the watcher instead.

 - `npm install --save-dev gulp gulp-shell`
 - add `gulpfile.js`